 Fyler Trail Route

-Sunny Brook has a large parking area that will probably hold about 20 vehicles.
+Sunny Brook’s large parking area will probably hold about 20 vehicles.
 I was the first one when I arrived, but there were about eight cars there when I left, so it is a reasonably busy park.
 I was surprised since it was well below freezing.

-Just before Fyler Pond, there was an old piece of agricultural equipment to the trail's left.
+Just before Fyler Pond, there was an old piece of agricultural equipment to the trail’s left.
 I took a couple of pictures to post on Twitter.
 My Twitter Gang always has fascinating perspectives on what I find, and this piece of equipment was no exception.
-They are nothing if not creative, as you can see by the suggestions below.
+They are nothing if not creative, as seen in the suggestions below.

 - Gravel Sifting Machine

 - Old Baler Pickup Head